-Hint: We saw a direct proof by cases in the lecture on proof by cases and intro to sets.
-You should first try to understand that proof before attempting this one.
-Don't forget to apply the problem solving process by trying out the claim on a few examples to get a sense for the result.
+Hint: We saw direct proofs involving set properties in the lecture on sets and in the provided notes for De Morgan's Law.
+Try to understand those proofs before attempting this one.
+Don't forget to apply the problem solving process by making sure you understand all notation and trying the claim out on examples first to get a sense for the result.